tldr-pages/tldr/pages/common/csvclean.md

 # csvclean

 > Finds and cleans common syntax errors in CSV files.
 > Included in csvkit.

-- Cleans a CSV file:
+- Clean a CSV file:

 `csvclean {{bad.csv}}`

-- Lists locations of syntax errors in a CSV file:
+- List locations of syntax errors in a CSV file:

 `csvclean -n {{bad.csv}}`